What I Plan to Do with My Technology Management Degree

 With this degree, I’ll be able to pursue supervisory and management roles within a technology setting.
 Entry-level positions in the field might include junior positions in database development, website development, analysis or programming.
 With experience, I could pursue more advanced roles, like a technology project manager or Chief Technology Officer.

 Today, many companies are focused on implementing new digital technologies.
 Employment for IT managers is expected to grow by 12 percent through 2026, adding more than 44,000 new jobs, according to the Department of Labor.
 IT managers are in especially high demand for financial and insurance companies, manufacturing firms, healthcare and government organizations – basically, any industry that handles vast amounts of customer and employee data.
+Find the average salary for computer and information systems managers by state.

 What advice would you give to other students who are interested in this field?